Buildings and architecture of Brighton and Hove: Railway age and Victorian era

 Vast swathes of housing covered the land north and east of Brighton after the railway was built.
 London Road Viaduct (pictured at the bottom) originally stood in open fields.

-The London–Brighton railway reached the coast in 1841, and westward and eastward links were soon built from Brighton railway station.
-This was built in 1841 to David Mocatta's Italianate design, then added to in 1882–83 when H.E.
-Wallis added the dramatically curved train shed and F.D.
-Banister made further alterations, creating a building "entirely characteristic of the greater Victorian railway station".
-The line to the east crossed the landmark London Road Viaduct, a 28-arch, 400 yd, sharply curving brick structure which stood in empty fields when built by John Urpeth Rastrick in 1846.
+The London–Brighton railway reached the coast in 1841, and westward and eastward links were soon built from Brighton railway station, built in 1841 in Italianate style and added to in 1882.
+The line to the east crossed the 28-arch, 400 yd, sharply curved London Road Viaduct, which stood in empty fields when built in 1846.

-Development had not yet reached this part of Brighton because the ancient field system to the north and east of the town constrained its growth, as did the ownership by the Stanford family of most of the remaining land surrounding Brighton and Hove.
+Development had not yet reached this part of Brighton because the ancient field system to the north and east of the town constrained its growth, as did the Stanford family's ownership of most of the remaining land surrounding Brighton and Hove.
 They carefully controlled its sale and development, releasing parcels of land gradually and ensuring that visually cohesive planned estates of high-quality housing were built.
-The area's 19th- and early 20th-century housing accordingly has a clear pattern and "a distinctive character".
-The poorest housing was to the east of Brighton (slum clearance around Carlton Hill, Albion Hill and Edward Street has replaced much of this); working-class housing for tradesmen, railway workers and other artisans spread to the northeast around Lewes Road, the viaduct and the station; middle-class developments lay north of the centre around London Road; and the highest-quality suburbs developed to the northwest of Brighton and north of Hove on the Stanford family's land.
-As originally built, the inner suburbs were of variable architectural quality: small houses with very late Regency-style flourishes predominated, but scattered among these were small-scale industrial and commercial development (the latter especially along the main roads), a range of high-quality Victorian churches such as St Bartholomew's, St Martin's and St Joseph's, and institutional buildings such as workhouses, hospitals and schools.
-Improving access to education was a particular priority for Brighton Corporation in the 19th century, so straight after the Elementary Education Act 1870 was passed it set up a school board, appointed Thomas Simpson as its architect and surveyor and provided several schools in suburban areas—most of which survive with little alteration.
-Simpson also worked for the Hove school board from 1876, the enlarged Brighton and Preston board from 1878 and took on his son Gilbert to assist in 1890.
+The area's 19th- and early 20th-century housing accordingly has a clear pattern.
+The poorest housing was to the east of Brighton; working-class housing for tradesmen, railway workers and other artisans spread to the northeast around Lewes Road, the viaduct and the station; middle-class developments lay north of the centre around London Road; and the highest-quality suburbs developed to the northwest of Brighton and north of Hove on the Stanford family's land.
+As originally built, the inner suburbs were of variable architectural quality—small houses with very late Regency-style flourishes predominated, but scattered among these were small-scale industrial and commercial development, several Victorian churches such as St Bartholomew's, St Martin's and St Joseph's, and institutional buildings such as workhouses, hospitals and schools.
+Thomas Simpson, architect and surveyor to the local school board, built several school buildings, most of which survive with little alteration.

 Alfred Waterhouse designed the Metropole Hotel in 1890.